-My name is Alessandro Zambelli, I am an architect, and a lecturer and writer on architecture.
-I publish and participate widely in the developing field of architectural/archaeological/anthropological interdisciplinarity, especially as this relates to design and drawing.
+I am an architect and a Reader (Associate Professor equivalent) in Architecture at the University of Portsmouth.
+I publish and participate in the developing field of architectural/archaeological/anthropological interdisciplinarity, especially as this relates to design and drawing.

-My recently completed PhD at the Bartlett, UCL, Scandalous Artefacts: visual and analogical practice between architecture and archaeology, was supervised across the departments of architecture and anthropology.
+My PhD, completed in 2016 at the Bartlett, UCL, was titled Scandalous Artefacts: visual and analogical practice between architecture and archaeology, and was supervised across the departments of architecture and anthropology.

 In 2000 I co-founded Bates Zambelli Architects which I ran with Sherry Bates until 2013.